 This section provides a summary of a desk-based assessment carried out by Nexans (2020) on behalf of Seagreen on the attenuation of electro-magnetic fields generated by the subsea export cables.
 Full details of this assessment can be found in Electro Magnetic Field Strength Attenuation Assessment (LF000009-NEX002-REP-H13-001-01).
+This report has been updated to include the minimum acceptable burial depth of 0.5m.

-In order to understand the magnetic fields produced by the cables, calculations were repeated three times (i.e. at three different heights) for each design.
+In order to understand the magnetic fields produced by the cables, calculations were repeated four times (i.e. at four different heights) for each design.
 During calculations for each burial depth, the depth was kept constant while the horizontal distance was varied between -20 metres and 20 metres.
-In accordance with the burial depths considered for the Seagreen Project burial depth was set to 1 m as the most conservative value (as this is the minimum burial depth and shallower than planned) and also at 2.5 m and 5 m to examine any changes with greater burial depth.
+In accordance with the burial depths considered for the Seagreen Project burial depth was set to 0.5m as the most conservative value (as this is the minimum burial depth and shallower than planned) and also at 1.0m, 2.5 m and 5 m to examine any changes with greater burial depth.
 The results for the offshore export cable are shown in Figure 5.4, while the results for the landfall export cable are shown in Figure 5.5.